You’ve been investing for a while, contributing to your TFSA, and you’ve reached the contribution limit. Now what?

 First off, you’re doing great.
 You should be proud of yourself for spending less than you earn and investing.
 It sounds like you have good personal finance habits and systems in place.

-If you were like me, you didn’t care about taxes on investment income until this point.
-Taxes didn’t matter in the tax-sheltered TFSA.
+If you were like me, you didn’t care about taxes on investment income until now.
 But now, taxes matter.
 Now you have skin in the game.
-Once your TFSA is maxed you have two options:
+Once your TFSA is maxed, you have two options:

 - Invest in the RRSP; and/or

 - Invest in a taxable account.

 By understanding how the TFSA works, how the RRSP works, and investment taxes, you’re set to maximize your after-tax wealth by locating investments in a specific way across your accounts.